ISO Date Converter

 By order of magnitude.
 Unix epoch in seconds is a 10-11 digit number for any date in our lifetime (1e9 ≈ 2001, 5e9 ≈ 2128).
 Milliseconds adds 3 zeros (1e12 ≈ 2001, 5e12 ≈ 2128 in ms).
 Microseconds adds another 3 (1e15-range).
 Nanoseconds adds another 3 (1e18-range).
 The parser checks: abs(n) < 1e11 → seconds; < 1e14 → ms; < 1e17 → µs; otherwise → ns.
 This is unambiguous for dates between roughly 1970 and 5000 AD.
 Edge cases: a literal '0' is treated as seconds (1970-01-01 UTC).
 A 13-digit number is always milliseconds.
 If you have an actual second-precision epoch in 2086 onward (>11 digits), prefix with a clarification — but that's not a 2026 problem.

-Why does the relative time say 'in 2 days' for a date that's clearly only 47 hours away?
+Why does the relative time say '1 day' for a date that's clearly 47 hours away?

 What is an ISO week date and when should I use it?